MohammadrezaFarahmand/Gallery/README.md

 ### `npm star

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhs:3 000   ) t  view     i  n th rwser The page will reload if yo mk
+Open [http://localhost:3000](http://localhs:3 000   ) t  vie     i  n th rwser The page will reload if yo mk
 You will also see any li nt errors in t
 ### `
 Launches the test runner in the interacti